bitbank2/sense_hat_unchained/README.md

 written by Larry Bank
 bitbank@pobox.com

-The reason for 'unchained' is that the proprietary kernel drivers which talk to the Sense Hat are only shipped with Raspbian for Raspberry Pi Computers.
+The reason for 'unchained' is that the Sense Hat is often assumed to be an accessory which only works on RPI hardware with RPI provided software.
 In actuality, the Sense Hat is just a collection of I2C devices that can work with any computer which has an I2C bus.
 The purpose of this library is to provide a simple example of how to work with the Sense Hat without needing